 You and I doing a Story Corp interview for NPR – your voice that was meant for radio and we’re finally in the sound booth together.
 We’re recording a beautiful interview that allows me to hear your voice anytime I need to now that you are gone.
 It still gets me every time I hear the part where you say “I love you Darlin’…”

 You never made me feel “less than” because I was a girl.
-I knew I was a good as any boy because you told me I was.
-That kind of confidence is invaluable as a girl competing with boys, as young women starting out in my career, and as Mom of two boys.
+I knew I was as good as any boy because you told me I was.
+That kind of confidence is invaluable as a girl competing with boys, as a young woman starting out in my career, and as a Mom of two boys.
 You believed I was equal so I never questioned it.
 I chose a man who is good to me and treats me as his equal because you taught me that I deserved this in the way that you treated me.

 You felt deeply and I do too – I always knew where I stood with you – for better or worse (when I was a teenage girl and testing your boundaries).
 You seemed invincible to me even when I was older and knew better – I just thought you’d live forever – or at least until you were a very old man.
 You survived so much – polio, serving in Vietnam, a rare brain disorder, cancer, so why not this?
 Even when you got sick it just didn’t seem possible that you wouldn’t pull through – I mean you were MacGyver after all – you could fix anything with some duct tape and your Leatherman so why would this be any different.

 Plus you and Mom were retiring and having so much fun – the rest of your lives ahead of you...
 In our last conversation the day you died was the happiest I’d ever heard you – there was sheer joy in your voice as you talked about the beautiful day – the blue sky and huge puffy clouds.
 I felt your joy through the phone so when Mom called hours later to say you’d suddenly died it was a blinding shock.
 But it happened so quickly that I know you didn’t suffer, and I know you would have stayed if you could.